 Though one goal cost the Sabres the Stanley Cup in 1999, the recent trend of the Sabres has been a concerning one.
-The team has failed to qualify for the postseason in eight of the last 10 years including six consecutive seasons without a playoff appearance starting from the 2011-12 season and continuing to this very day.
+The team has failed to qualify for the postseason in 12 consecutive seasons, starting from the 2011-12 season and continuing to this very day.

 Columbus Blue Jackets

 One of the NHL’s newest franchises, the Columbus Blue Jackets have been in the league since the 2000-01 season.
 The team got off to a rocky start, however, failing to qualify for the playoffs until the 2008-0 season when they were swept 4-0 by the Detroit Red Wings.
-It wouldn’t be until the 2013-14 season when the Blue Jackets would get another opportunity in the playoffs, though the result wasn’t much better as they were eliminated in the first round once again, this time by the Pittsburgh Penguins in six games.
+It wasn’t until the 2013-14 season that the Blue Jackets would get another opportunity in the playoffs, though the result wasn’t much better as they were eliminated in the First Round once again, this time by the Pittsburgh Penguins in six games.

 The Blue Jackets followed that up with another two consecutive missed playoff bids.
 In the 2016-17 season, the Blue Jackets shocked the hockey world, going from last place in the Eastern Conference and in 27th place in the NHL to a 108-point campaign and a playoff opportunity.
 Unfortunately, another first-round loss to the Penguins once again, this time in five games, ended the Blue Jacket season once again.

 It’s been a rough tenure for the Florida Panthers franchise.
-In the team’s 23 seasons, they’ve failed to qualify for the postseason 18 times.
-In four of the five seasons that the team qualified for the postseason, they were eliminated in the first round.
+In the team’s 30 seasons, they’ve failed to qualify for the postseason 21 times.
 To be fair to the Panthers, their first trip to the postseason was about as successful as it gets for a team that was in just its third season at the time.

-Fresh off of the franchise’s first 40-plus win season, the Panthers eliminated the Boston Bruins in five games in the first round of the playoffs to win their first playoff series, in their first playoff appearance no less.
-They weren’t done there, however, as they went on to eliminate the Philadelphia Flyers in six games to qualify for the Eastern Conference Finals.
+Fresh off of the franchise’s first 40-plus win season, the Panthers eliminated the Boston Bruins in five games in the First Round of the playoffs to win their first playoff series, in their first playoff appearance no less.
+They weren’t done there, however, as they went on to eliminate the Philadelphia Flyers in six games to qualify for the Eastern Conference Final.

-A seven-game series win against the Pittsburgh Penguins catapulted the Panthers into the Stanley Cup Finals for the first and only time to date in the history of the franchise.
+A seven-game series win against the Penguins catapulted the Panthers into the Stanley Cup Final for the first in the history of the franchise.
 Unfortunately, the fun ended there.
-A sweep at the hands of the Colorado Avalanche ended the Panthers season and they have yet to get past the first round of the playoffs in the years since.
+A sweep at the hands of the Colorado Avalanche ended the Panthers’ season.

 Ottawa Senators (1992)

-The Senators have played in the Conference Finals three times in franchise history, including the 2006-07 season when the team advanced to the Stanley Cup Finals before eventually losing to the Anaheim Ducks.
+The Senators have played in the conference finals three times in franchise history, including the 2006-07 season when the team advanced to the Stanley Cup Final before eventually losing to the Anaheim Ducks.
 Both teams fell short of their ultimate goals in 2017, however, when the Ducks lost to the Nashville Predators and the Senators lost to the Stanley Cup-winning Penguins in the conference finals.

 The second NHL franchise to grace the state of Minnesota following the movement of the North Stars to Dallas, the Wild are still a very young franchise.
-In 16 seasons, the Wild have qualified for the playoffs eight times while missing the playoffs eight times.
-The team has been bounced from the first round five times while playing in the second round in three different seasons including a trip to the Conference Finals in just their third season, resulting in a sweep to the Anaheim Mighty Ducks.
+In 23 seasons, the Wild have qualified for the playoffs 14 times while missing the playoffs nine times.
+The team has been bounced from Qualifying Round once, the First Round 10 times while playing in the Second Round in three different seasons including a trip to the Conference Finals in just their third season, resulting in a sweep to the Anaheim Mighty Ducks.

-The Nashville Predators are one of four teams still competing in the NHL playoffs.
-Appearing in the Conference Finals for the first time in franchise history, the goal for the Predators from the very start of the season has been the Stanley Cup.
-Making history with a Conference Finals appearance is a nice goal to have achieved, but the end-game for every franchise is winning a Stanley Cup.
+The Nashville Predators were one of the final two teams competing in the 2017 NHL Playoffs.
+Appearing in the conference finals for the first time in franchise history, the goal for the Predators from the very start of that season had been the Stanley Cup.
+Making history with a conference finals appearance is a nice goal to have achieved, but the end game for every franchise is winning a Stanley Cup.
 Unfortunately, the team fell just short as the Penguins went on to capture their second title in as many years.

 San Jose Sharks

-Despite the success that the franchise has experienced in their 25 seasons, the Sharks remain the only current California-based team to have never won a Stanley Cup.
-The Los Angeles Kings have two championships – both coming in after the 2010 season, and the Anaheim Ducks won their first and only championship to date in 2007.
+Despite the success that the franchise has experienced in its 31 seasons, the Sharks remain the only current California-based team to have never won a Stanley Cup.
+The Los Angeles Kings have two championships – both coming after the 2010 season, and the Anaheim Ducks won their first and only championship to date in 2007.

-In the defense of the Canucks, the team has strung together successful seasons in recent years that have put the in prime positions entering the playoffs.
+In the defense of the Canucks, the team has strung together some successful seasons that put them in prime positions entering the playoffs.
 From 2003-04 until 2012-13, the Canucks finished first in their division in seven out of nine years including five straight seasons from 2008-09 until 2012-13.
-Multiple 100-plus point seasons and President’s Trophy wins weren’t enough, however, as the Canucks have failed to win the championship thus far.
+Multiple 100-plus point seasons and Presidents’ Trophy wins weren’t enough, however, as the Canucks have failed to win the championship thus far.